 - the Retail Prices Index (RPI)

-The flip-side of this is that your wages need to keep up at the same rate, or your actual standard of living (aka, the amount of nice things you can buy with your money) will decrease in real terms 🎁
+Because the cost of living continually rises during periods of higher inflation, your wages have to keep up, or your actual standard of living (aka, the nice things you can afford to buy with your money) will decrease in real terms 🎁

 Although inflation is bad for savers, it can actually benefit borrowers.